 Details of all measures that were introduced across our neighbourhoods can be found here.

 People Friendly Streets:

 Schemes to create 'People Friendly Streets' were delivered at Shawlands, Dennistoun and Pollokshields, with the aim of creating calmer neighbourhoods that have additional space for walking, wheeling and cycling.

-We have also expanded the number of School Car Free Zones.
-These zones are designed to prohibit cars and other vehicles from driving up to school gates between 8.30am and 9.15am and then 2.30pm and 3.15pm each weekday, during term time; leaving extra space for walking, wheeling and cycling.
+Spaces for People helped to expand the number of School Car Free Zones which prohibit vehicles from driving up to the school gates at peak times, leaving extra space for walking, wheeling and cycling.

 Pop-Up Cycle Lanes: